jenahparman/fall23-cs625/HW1-report.md

 *Describe what the figure is showing.*\
 This figure shows the mean body mass of each penguin species sampled.

 *What happened when you removed the outer parentheses from the code?
-Why?*
+Why?*\
+There is a syntax error when the outer parenthesis are removed.
+This is because the function call is wrapped over multiple lines.

 ## Observable and Vega-Lite